Deep and committed change never arrives in a binder, it must be stamped on the hearts and minds of those who are tasked with carrying it forward…

 And while these yellowing blueprints and frameworks serve as our own historical set of organizational encyclopedias, they have done little to create change.
 For all of the great thoughts, ideas and strategies found within, they have done little to move our organizations forward with new directions and actions.

 As Chip and Dan Heath confer, “Plans are useful in the sense that they’re proof that planning has taken place.
 The planning process forces people to think through the right issues.
 But as for the plans themselves, they just don’t work on the battle field.“

 Because they all have a missing factor…

 The Heath Brothers refer to the emotion of change as the Elephant.
-Which is great metaphor.
-For, we can all acknowledge and entertain the idea of how difficult and challenging it could be to try and move an elephant forward.
-However, once we get it moving and momentum is gained…it can be quite a force.
+Which is a great metaphor, for we can all acknowledge and entertain the idea of how difficult and challenging it could be to try and move an elephant forward.
+However, once we get it moving and momentum is gained, it can be quite a force.
 “It’s emotion that motivates the Elephant.
 In fighting for change, we’ve got to find the feeling.
 But which feeling?
 Anger, hope, dismay, enthusiasm, fear, happiness, surprise?”

 “Knowledge is rarely enough to spark change; it takes emotion to bring knowledge to a boil.” -Heath Brothers

 David, I agree wholeheartedly with what you are saying regarding change.
 We must have some level of emotional engagement for change to be possible.
 In my 15 years of teaching, I have also seen way too many of those yellowing blueprints and endless binders that sit collecting dust on the shelves of offices within schools.
 Getting that elephant moving is a difficult task indeed but requires riders to know that what they think and feel truly matters.
 The riders must be given ample opportunities to take the reigns and truly have ownership over the direction of change within our schools.